MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 1. If Visual Studio is open, close it.

-1. Start the VSIX installer by double clicking the `QbVSIX.vsix` file and follow the prompts to install the extension.
+1. Start the VSIX installer by double clicking the `QsharpVSIX.vsix` file and follow the prompts to install the extension.

 1. Configure Visual Studio to use the QuArC beta NuGet feed.
     - See [Consume NuGet packages in Visual Studio](https://www.visualstudio.com/en-us/docs/package/nuget/consume) for the configuration procedure.
 On that page, you should follow the instructions under the heading **Windows: Add the feed to your NuGet configuration**.
 The upper section is not required.